openstack/openstack-manuals/doc/ha-guide/source/index.rst

    The OpenStack HA team is based on voluntary contributions from the OpenStack community.
-You can contact the HA community directly in the #openstack-ha channel on Freenode IRC, or by sending mail to the openstack-dev or openstack-doc mailing list with the [HA] prefix in the subject header.
+You can contact the HA community directly in the #openstack-ha channel on Freenode IRC, or by sending mail to the openstack-dev mailing list with the [HA] prefix in the subject header.

-   The OpenStack HA community holds `weekly IRC meetings
+   The OpenStack HA community used to hold `weekly IRC meetings
    <https://wiki.openstack.org/wiki/Meetings/HATeamMeeting>`_ to discuss
    a range of topics relating to HA in OpenStack.
-Everyone interested is encouraged to attend.
-The `logs of all previous meetings
+The `logs of all past meetings
-   <http://eavesdrop.openstack.org/meetings/ha/>`_ are available to read.
+   <http://eavesdrop.openstack.org/meetings/ha/>`_ are still available to
+   read.

 Contents
 ~~~~~~~~